jseto/wp-wish-to-go/wish-to-go/README.md

 ### Optimize Booking Affiliate Conversion

-Most affiliate conversions are lost because there is a long period of time from when the visitor reads a post and when decides to travel.
+Most affiliate conversions are lost because there is a long period of time from when the visitor reads a post and when he decides to travel.
 When the readers are ready to travel, it's likely they will book through the trip planner because it is very easy to do it.
 In this way the affiliate links will be visited at the time of purchase and no cookies or unique visitors are lost.

 You can find more information at [Wish To Go website](https://wish-to-go.com).